noisrucer/girok/README.md

 # 💌 Contribute to the project

-If you have any new features that would make your life easier, please don't hesitate to raise issues.
+- If you have any new features that would make your life easier, please don't hesitate to raise issues.

-If you wish to contribute to the project as a programmer, drop pull requests and I will review each of them carefully!
+- If you wish to contribute to the project as a programmer, please first **open an issue** with the `feature` tag (title prefixed with `[Feat] description`) describing your suggested features.
+After getting approval from the maintainer, you can drop pull requests and I will review each of them carefully.

-I'm currently looking for a member to join me to build a web/app version of Girok.
-Drop me an email to changjin9792@gmail.com if you're interested!
+- p.s) I'm currently looking for team members to join me to build a web/app version of Girok.
+Also, if you're a strong Python programmer, you can join me scale it up to build a more robust "Girok"!
+Drop me an email to changjin9792@gmail.com if you're interested.